Fluctuations for matrix-valued Gaussian processes: Appendix

 In order to establish positivity, assume that $K_\rho(x_0,y_0) < 0$ for some $x_0,y_0\in(-2,2)$.
 Observe that the denominator of the right hand side of \eqref{eq:KernelReduction} is a continuous function w.r.t.~$(x,y)\in(-1,1)^2$.
 Since $K_\rho(0,0)>0$, the denominator should vanish at some point $(x,y)\in(-1,1)^2$.
 However, this contradicts the inequality in \eqref{eq:KernelBound} as $K_\rho(x,y)$ should blow up.
 Therefore, $K_{\rho}(x,y)>0$ for all $x,y\in(-2,2)$.
 Furthermore, by the bound in \eqref{eq:KernelBound} we conclude that $K_\rho$ is integrable over $(-2,2)$.
 The proof is now complete. \end{proof}

 \textbf{Acknowledgements.} JCP acknowledges support from the Royal Society and CONACyT (CB-250590).
 This work was concluded whilst JCP was on sabbatical leave holding a David Parkin Visiting Professorship at the University of Bath, he gratefully acknowledges the kind hospitality of the Department and University.
+This work was started when AJ was postdoctoral researcher jointly at the University of Luxembourg and the National University of Singapore.